Definition of Aposiopesis

 What they are yet, I know not; but they shall be

-In the following passage, Joyce deliberately paused twice in order to create dramatic effect.
+In this passage, Joyce deliberately paused twice in order to create dramatic effect.
 The idea is left unfinished.
 This break also gives an impression of reluctance to continue.
 The unfinished thoughts are shown in bold.

 But that the earthy and cold hand of death